pupil-labs/psychopy/docs/source/api/iohub/device/eyetracker_interface/PupilLabs_Core_Implementation_Notes.rst

 Supported Event Types
 =====================

-The Pupil Core-PsychoPy integration provides real-time access to monocular and binocular sample data.
+The Pupil Core–PsychoPy integration provides real-time access to monocular and binocular sample data.
 In pupillometry-only mode, all events will be emitted as :py:class:`MonocularEyeSampleEvents <psychopy.iohub.devices.eyetracker.MonocularEyeSampleEvent>`.
 In pupillometry+gaze mode, the software only emits :py:class:`BinocularEyeSampleEvents